Glareone/AZ-900-Microsoft-Azure-Fundamentals/README.md

 ## Pricing Models:
 * Database Transaction Unit (DTU) - With DTU you are able to scale storage with compute at the same time
-* Virtual Core (vCore) - with vCore you are able to scale storage independently of compute.
+* Virtual Core (vCore) - with vCore you are able to scale storage independently of compute (virtual cores and storage).
 * Serverless model - vCore based.

 Tip: